Strategic-Futures-Lab/Topic_Mapping_Interface/doc/sections/l-htmlPanels.md

 ## HTML Panel Modules

 The HTML panel modules are view panels with an HTML structure (e.g. table, div, etc.).
 They all share [the same base API](#panel-api).
-Currently, the Topic Mapping INterface comprises the following HTML panel modules:
+Currently, the Topic Mapping Interface comprises the following HTML panel modules:
 - [Document Table](#document-table)
 - [Document Viewer](#document-viewer)